Wooster-CS-Templates/cs212-p02-wish-f22/README.md

 ### Miscellaneous Hints

+**General Advice**

+START EARLY, THIS IS NOT A TRIVIAL ASSIGNMENT AND WILL TAKE TIME TO COMPLETE!

+USE THE TESTS DIRECTORY TO HELP WITH REQUIREMENTS!
+  * `*.desc` files describe the test in plain text
+  * `*.in` files are the input to your program
+  * `*.out` files are expected output
+  * `*.err` files are any error output
+  * `*.rc` files have the expected return code
+IF AN INPUT CONDITION IS NOT TESTED, DON'T CODE FOR IT!

+BUILD AND TEST FREQUENTY (`make test` runs the test suite on your program).
+If you are failing a test, compare the files in the `test` directory with the matching files in the `tests-out` directory that is created after running `make test` or the `test-wish.sh` shell script.

+Use Git to commit your code periodically (like when you are passing some to avoid losing work or to undo breaking changes.
+Also, if you want assistance on a coding issue, make sure to add, commit, and push your changes so that I can see your code in the GitHub repository.

+**Approaching the Problem**

 Remember to get the **basic functionality** of your shell working before worrying about all of the error conditions and end cases.
 For example, first get a single command running (probably first a command with no arguments, such as `ls`).

 Next, add built-in commands.
 Then, try working on redirection.
 Finally, think about parallel commands.
 Each of these requires a little more effort on